cored/cored.github.io/_posts/2016-09-26-following-solid-in-go-srp.markdown

 When dealing a new deck
 I want to get 52 cards

-When I put a card in the deck
+When I put card in the deck
 I want to see a rank and a suit for that card
 ```